coverprice/postgres_row_history/Django.md

 def update_product_name(user_name: str, product: ProductModel, new_name: str) -> None:
     with transaction.atomic():
         with connection.cursor() as cursor:
+            # Create the metadata about this change's who / when / what
             cursor.callproc('changeset_new', [f"Updating name of {product.id}", user_name])
         model.name = new_name
         model.save()